alfar0x/alfar-linea/README.md

         - `linea` - Specify the Linea RPC.
     - `transactionsLimit` - Set the minimum and maximum number of transactions generated for **each** account.
 The script will generate the minimum limit between these values.
 It is not an exact value; it will be performed.
 It will end job generation for an account if the limit is reached.
 Otherwise, a new job will be generated.
     - `workingAmountPercent` - Set the minimum and maximum working amount in percent.

+If config and assets files are ready you can run script as described [below](#running)

 ### Example